 What is hummus?

-Hummus (alternately spelled “humus”, “houmous” and “hommus”) is the Arabic word for “chickpeas”.
-It’s a dip or spread made primarily with cooked chickpeas, tahini, garlic, lemon, and salt; some versions also contain cumin.
-Speaking of chickpeas, if you are looking for more uses for chickpeas, check out my post on “every way to use a can of chickpeas.”
+Hummus (or “humus”, “houmous”, and “hommus”) is the Arabic word for “chickpeas”.
+It’s a naturally vegan dip or spread made primarily with cooked chickpeas, tahini, garlic, lemon, and salt; some versions also contain cumin.

-Hummus has been a staple in many Middle Eastern countries for centuries, though there are countless regional and family variations.
+Hummus has been a staple in many Middle Eastern countries for centuries.
 There’s actually quite a debate about who invented hummus and which countries can claim hummus as their own.
-If you’re interested in reading more, check out this article and this article.
-For more cultural and sociopolitical context, I also recommend the books of Palestinian food writer and historian, Reem Kassis (The Palestinian Table (2017) and The Arabesque Table (2021)).
+If you’re interested in reading more, check out this article on who invented hummus and this article on hummus’s origins.

 “[Even the best store-bought hummus] requires certain additives to make it shelf-stable–most likely citric acid.
 These additives turn hummus sharp and sour–light years away from the dreamy qualities of fresh hummus.” – Chef Michael Solomonov